QuarticCat/LaTeX-clean-build/README.md

 # LaTeX Clean Build

-When building latex documents, there will be a lot of temporary files like `*.aux`, `*.log`, `*.toc`, etc. Apart from these commonly seen files, many packages will create their own temporary files for caching or other purposes.
+When building LaTeX documents, there will be a lot of temporary files like `*.aux`, `*.log`, `*.toc`, etc. Apart from these commonly seen files, many packages will create their own temporary files for caching or other purposes.
 For example, `minted` will create a directory starts with `_minted-`, and `tikz` with `\tikzexternalize` will create PDF files for each graph.
 Then what if you don't want to see them?

 Usually we cannot simply delete temporary files by some regular expression rules.
 Since that will probably slow down the next build, and these rules are hard to share between different documents.